 For a refinance, mortgage regulations provide a three day right of rescission period after the borrower signs loan documents and receives the Closing Disclosure during which the borrower can rescind, or cancel, the loan.
 The right of rescission period is designed to protect borrowers against lender fraud or deceit.
 An example of lender fraud is when lenders quote one set of mortgage terms at the beginning of the refinance process to win your business and then attempt to increase your mortgage rate or closing costs prior to closing.
 Please note that the right of rescission period only applies to refinances and not purchase mortgages.

-For a refinance, you can cancel your mortgage up to three business days after signing loan documents and then you are free to work with a different lender; however, we recommend that you do not sign your loan documents if you identify any significant issues or discepencies
+For a refinance, you can cancel your mortgage up to three business days after signing loan documents and then you are free to work with a different lender; however, we recommend that you do not sign your loan documents if you identify any significant issues or discrepancies

-If you are comfortable moving forward with your refinancing you sign the closing documents and then let the three day right of rescission period pass.
+If you are comfortable moving forward with your refinancing you sign the closing documents and then let the three day right of rescission period expire.
 On the day your mortgage closes, the lender wires funds to the settlement agent.
 The settlement agent then sends the deed of trust (or mortgage, if you are in the Southern U.S.) to the local county recorder office and the refinance is a matter of public record.

 The chart outlines the key steps to recording, funding and closing your refinancing.